PCI Accreditation in 2026: What It Means and How to Prepare

 - Periodic access reviews

-- Policy updates and employee training
+- Policy updates

-ongoing control effectiveness, not just point-in-time compliance.
+Auditors and business partners increasingly expect organizations to demonstrate ongoing control effectiveness, not only point-in-time compliance.

-Common challenges in this phase:
+Common challenges in this phase include:

 - Evidence scattered across systems